Prof Gene D. Block

 University of California, Los Angeles

-Gene Block was appointed UCLA Chancellor on August 1, 2007.
+Gene Block became UCLA Chancellor on August 1, 2007.
 As chief executive officer, he oversees the university’s three-part mission of education, research and service.
 He has defined academic excellence, civic engagement, diversity, and financial security as top priorities for his administration.

 Dr. Block is a Distinguished Professor of Psychiatry and Biobehavioral Sciences in the UCLA David Geffen School of Medicine and holds a joint faculty appointment in Integrative Biology and Physiology in the College of Letters and Science.
 An expert in neuroscience, his research has focused on the neurobiology of circadian rhythms; specifically, the neural mechanisms by which organisms adjust sleep and wakefulness to the day and night cycle.
 Most recently, he has examined the effects of aging in the nervous system and how it impacts biological timing in mammals, including humans.